-Move the rotary switch on the control panel to position (c - summer operation) 60° C. The green (b) and yellow (g) LEDs light up.

-Once the water in the boiler has reached a temperature of 60° C, the burner will switch off and the yellow LED (g) will go out.
+Move the rotary switch on the control panel to position (I - summer operation) 60 °C. The green (k) and yellow (p) LEDs light up.Once the water in the boiler has reached a temperature of 60 °C, the burner will switch off and the yellow LED (p) will go out.
 The unit must stay switched on for at least 30 minutes and no warm water may be removed.
-The residual heat in the heat exchanger will heat the water up to 70° C.
+The residual heat in the heat exchanger will heat the water up to 70 °C.

-Fuses
+Fuses 12 V

-The unit's fuse is located on the electronics under the connection cover.
+The fuse is in the electronics beneath the connection cover.

 Replace the unit's fuse only with an identical fuse.